peterprescott/lit-review/md/blank.md

 @AGillie1996 shows that it must rather have come directly from the London School Board, whose home-visitation workers supplied Booth's project with information about families' living conditions, and which was required by the implications of the 1870 Education Act to develop a criterion of poverty.

 Booth's statistical enthusiasm also lacked mathematical expertise [@HSelvin1976].
 The physicist @GYule1895 was provoked "to severely criticize the [statistical] methods on which he bases his results" (p.608), showing repeatedly (Yule gives sixteen specific examples) that Booth claims his figures show no definite relation, when in fact a strong numerical correlation is present.

 It is also worth noting explicitly that while Booth's research was multivariate in its input [@WDavies1978], its output was not a true multidimensional classification of different *types* of residential neighbourhood, but rather a unidimensional index of poverty separated into quantiles.
 In that respect it is more similar to the modern Index of Multiple Deprivation [@IDeasEtAl2003] than a modern geodemographic classification.
-This meant that Booth's analysis was ill-equipped to deal with communities differentiated by factors other than merely economic, and it is thus unsurprising that he struggled to fit Jewish immigrants into his schema [@DEnglander1989].
+This meant that Booth's analysis was ill-equipped to deal with communities differentiated by factors other than his economic index, and it is thus unsurprising that he struggled to fit Jewish immigrants into his schema [@DEnglander1989].

 However, though Booth may have been sidelined by the development of academic sociology in Britain, his style of detailed social survey had somewhat more influence on its development in America, particularly through the Chicago School.

-## The Chicago School

 The phrase 'Chicago School' implies an institution, a group of people, a body of work, a set of ideas -- and a period of time during which